Newseum: Building

 The 643,000-square-foot (60,000 m2) Newseum included a 90 ft high atrium, seven levels of displays, 15 theaters, a dozen major galleries, many more smaller exhibits, two broadcast studios, and an expanded interactive newsroom.
 The structural engineer for this project was Leslie E. Robertson Associates.

 The building featured an oval, 500-seat theater; approximately 145,500 ft2 gross of housing facing Sixth and C streets; 75,000 ft2 of office space for the staff of the Newseum and Freedom Forum; and more than 11,000 ft2 of conference center space on two levels located directly above the museum's main atrium.
 The building was also known for the largest and tallest hydraulic passenger elevators in the world, with a capacity of 18000 lb capable of carrying up to 72 passengers when fully loaded, and a travel distance of 100 ft that covers 7 floors.
 A curving glass memorial to slain journalists was located above the ground floor.

 Showcase environments throughout the museum were climate controlled by four microclimate control devices.
 These units provided a flow of humidified air to the cases through a system of distribution pipes.

 ABC's This Week began broadcasting from a new studio in the Newseum on April 20, 2008, with George Stephanopoulos as host.
 ABC moved This Week back to its Washington, D.C. bureau in June 2013 citing the network's infrequent use of the Newseum studio compared to the cost of operating and maintaining a studio there.
 The studio was later home to Al Jazeera America's Washington, D.C. bureau which also had editing facilities and office space in the building.

 Sharing the building with the Newseum were The Source, a Wolfgang Puck Restaurant, and the Newseum Residences, a collection of 135 luxury apartment homes.
-The building's amenities include a rooftop terrace, which shared the Newseum's views of the National Mall, Washington Monument and the United States Capitol.

-The building is featured in the background of the season 2 finale for the show Jack Ryan.